 Millennium Tower was to be built at Osloer Strasse, in direct proximity to the skyscrapers Tower 185 and ONE, which were also developed by the company CA Immo.
 With the existing skyscrapers at this location, in particular MesseTurm, Kastor and Pollux as well as the new high-rise buildings Grand Tower, EDEN and The Spin, a new cluster of skyscrapers is being built here.

 The SKYLINE ATLAS will report on Wednesday, September 30 from 10 a.m.
-(Central European Time), directly from the press conference and will broadcast news via Facebook, Twitter, Instagram, and e-mail.
+(Central European Time), directly from the press conference and will broadcast news via Facebook, Twitter, Instagram, as well as here online.
 Those interested in live broadcasts should especially follow our German Instagram channel.

 Status August 2020: A report of the FAZ newspaper (see below) has caused a whole avalanche of reports on the Millennium Tower in Germany.
 Our editor Daniel Kieckhefer has outlined the current situation in this article: High Expectations and a Lust for Returns: CA Immo’s Difficult Decision